Xilinx/SDAccel_Examples/getting_started/kernel_to_gmem/full_array_2d_ocl/README.md

 ```

 ***Copy the application files from the Developer to Runtime instances on Nimbix***
-* Copy the application executable file and xclbin directory to the /data directory
+* Copy the application *.exe file and xclbin directory to the /data directory
 * Launch the application using the Nimbix web interface as described in [Nimbix Getting Started Guide][]
 * Make sure that the application launch options in the Nimbix web interface reflect the applications command line syntax
 ```